-For 2019, the annual trend of decreased dispensing of monitored prescription drugs, defined as controlled substances in schedules II through V, continues in Wisconsin.
-Though, from Q3 2019 to Q4 2019 specifically, there was a slight increase of less than one percent in the total number of all monitored prescription drugs dispensed.
-Further, there has been an approximately 3.5% reduction in Q4 2019 compared to the dispensing levels of Q4 2018.
-The total number of dispensed monitored drugs in Wisconsin decreased by 4.5% in 2019 from 2018.
+Overall, the trend of decreased dispensing of monitored prescription drugs, defined as controlled substances in schedules II through V, continues in Wisconsin.
+From Q2 2019 to Q3 2019 specifically, there was a minimal reduction in the total number of all monitored prescription drugs dispensed, but there has been an approximately 3% reduction from the dispensing levels of Q3 2018.

-When considering opioids specifically, data from the PDMP show that opioid dispensing from Q3 2019 to Q4 2019 decreased by .08%.
-Compared to 2018, there was a 7% reduction in opioid dispensing in Wisconsin in 2019.
+When considering opioids specifically, data from the PDMP show that opioid dispensing from Q2 2019 to Q3 2019 decreased slightly, with a decrease of 1%, or 8,654 fewer prescription dispensings.
+This equates to a 5.5% reduction from the dispensing levels of Q3 2018.

-Benzodiazepine dispensing from Q3 2019 to Q4 2019 decreased slightly, by just over one percent.
-This equates to an overall nearly 6% reduction from the dispensing levels of Q4 2018.
-For the year of 2019, benzodiazepine dispensing decreased by 6% from 2018.
+Benzodiazepine dispensing from Q2 2019 to Q3 2019 increased slightly, by less than 1% (an increase of 133 prescription dispensings).
+This still equates to an overall 5% reduction from the dispensing levels of Q3 2018.

 Dispensing of stimulants continues to fluctuate quarterly between increased and decreased dispensing.
-Dispensing for Q4 2019 increased by 5% from Q3 2019.
-Overall, dispensing of stimulants is up almost 2.75% from the dispensing levels of Q4 2018.
-Compared to the full year of 2018, stimulant dispensing increased by over 2% in 2019
+Dispensing for Q3 2019 decreased by 1.5% from Q2 2019.
+Overall, dispensing of stimulants is up almost 5% from the dispensing levels of Q3 2018.